 - that it is now expected we’ll reach the $1 trillion mark in IoT spending in 2020 with forecasts for 2021 lowered and expected to reach $1.1 trillion in 2021.

 More on the various mentioned industries and the industries with the highest expected Compound Annual Growth Rate (CAGR), as well as the underlying dynamics in the market and the evolutions in key cross-industry IoT use cases coming.
-You can of course also check out the announcement.

 The future: industries displaying highest growth rates